• Emergency :

 Who Needs Laser Angioplasty?

-The decision depends on the patient’s condition, imaging results, and overall heart health.
+The treatment decision depends on the patient’s condition, imaging results, and overall heart health.

 Recovery After Laser Angioplasty